 When he graduated in 1948, Stan attended Washington Missionary College, now Washington Adventist University for a year and then dropped out for a year before going to Emmanuel Missionary College, now Andrews University, where he graduated in 1954 with a major in theology and a minor in history and music.
 He was the only one in his family to go to college and do something with music, although two of his brothers also had music training.
 While at EMC he continued to sing in quartets.

 Following graduation, he served in the Michigan Conference as a pastor and was a member of the conference's quartet for two years.
 At the end of that time, he returned to Pennsylvania to be with his father, who died three years later.

-The day after his father's funeral service, Faith for Today contacted him about coming to sing in the quartet.
-This was actually the third time they had approached him, the previous two having been while he was a student at AU at the time Harold Lickey wanted to leave the quartet, and when he was beginning his work as a pastor.
+The day after his father's funeral service, Faith for Today contacted him about coming to sing in its quartet.
+This was actually the third time they had approached him, the previous two having been while he was a student at AU at the time when Harold Lickey wanted to leave the quartet, and when he was beginning his work as a pastor.

 With his father's death, Schleenbaker had to choose between working with his three brothers in running the family business, the largest manufacturer of brushes in the world (the production at that time was over 20 million units annually), or resuming work as a minister.
 He decided to reenter the ministry by singing in the FFT quartet.

 He sang with the quartet from 1959 to 1966.
 In addition to singing, he edited the audio recordings made by the quartet and answered letters from those who had questions about the group or its music, as well as questions posed by young people taking the Junior Bible Course.
 In his editing, he pioneered the idea of editing tapes from the back or the last taping rather than searching from the beginning for acceptable segments.